technix/atrament-web-ui/README.md

 ## Single file build
 Default Atrament UI build is designed as web application for web server deployment.
 However, you may want to build your game as a standalone web page, which can be opened locally too - similar to Inky or Twine web export.

-1. Edit `atrament.config.json` and change `script` file extension to `js` - i.e. `yourgame.ink.js`.
-This is required, because local app can't load JSON stories.
-2. Remove compiled JSON story from `root/game` folder.
-3. Build your game with `npm run singlefile` command.
+All you need to do is to build your game with `npm run singlefile` command.
 The resulting web page will be in the `build_singlefile` folder.

 ## Atrament repositories